choojun/choojun.github.io/wsl_hadoop_hbase.md

 $ $HBASE_HOME/bin/start-hbase.sh
 $ jps
 ~~~
 > Verify that HBase is running - you should see the HBase processes with jps command, i.e. **HMaster** and **HRegionServer**.
+Note that you may ignore the errors due to SLF4J during HBase startup, as it will eventually perform logging to a plain text in local file system.
-When you want to stop HBase, type the following commands
+> When you want to stop HBase, type the following commands
 ~~~bash
 $ cd ~
 $ $HBASE_HOME/bin/stop-hbase.sh